front/frontstrap/README.md

 2. Repeat with drupal-html.txt

 ## Todos
-- Make sure the style tests above look good; need to be more specific in the (bootstrap) css to override.
-Still easier than overriding HTML.
 - Implement jQuery UI bootstrap theme http://addyosmani.github.com/jquery-ui-bootstrap/ Scrap the non-jQuery bootstrap js.
 - Make nice login
 - ???